St. Croix, Virgin Islands 2021

 Endocrinology – Dr. Patty Lathan

 NO PASSPORT REQUIRED!
-Learn about veterinary surgery and animal behavior while on your beach vacation in the US Virgin Islands.
+Learn about endocrinology and neurology while on your beach vacation in the US Virgin Islands.
 The Buccaneer Hotel is right on the beach and has everything you need for snorkeling, kayaking, and more.